-Suzanne Hawkes is a management consultant, leadership trainer and facilitator.
-She has supported organizational planning and change initiatives across the US and Canada for over 20 years.
-Her vision: a diverse cross-sectoral network of powerful, collaborative, service-oriented leaders working across difference to achieve transformational change.
+Suzanne Hawkes is an equity-centered management consultant, leadership trainer and facilitator.
+She has supported senior leadership teams with clients across the US and Canada for over 20 years.
+Her vision: a diverse cross-sectoral network of collaborative, service-oriented leaders working across difference to leverage shared power and achieve transformational change.

-She is a principal with Convergence Strategies, based in Vancouver, Canada, and the sole Canadian trainer with the Rockwood Leadership Institute, home of the USA’s largest multi-day transformational leadership training program for social change leaders.
-There, she co-facilitates leadership training fellowships for Women in Racial Justice, LGBTQ advocacy, the SEIU and Arts and Culture.
-She is also an associate of InPartnership Consulting, based in Oakland, California, with a focus on organizational effectiveness, equity and inclusion.
-Suzanne is also a co-designer and instructor for Simon Fraser University’s Certificate Program in Executive Leadership.
+She is a principal with Convergence Strategies, based in Vancouver, Canada.
+Suzanne is also a co-designer and instructor for Simon Fraser University’s Certificate Program in Executive Leadership and a Dialogue Associate with SFU’s Morris J. Wosk Centre for Dialogue.
+Suzanne is also the sole Canadian trainer with the Rockwood Leadership Institute, which supports equity-centered leadership training for community and civic leaders from around the world.
+She is also an associate of InPartnership Consulting, based in Oakland, California, with a focus on organizational effectiveness, racial equity and inclusion.

-Suzanne supports clients from a range of sectors, including academia, health, government, sustainability, equity and inclusion, and the arts.
-They include Change.org, the PuSh International Performing Arts Festival, Vancouver Coastal Health, the Emily Carr University of Art and Design, Simon Fraser University, Kwantlen Polytechnic University, Mountain Equipment Co-Op, the David Suzuki Foundation, Wilburforce Foundation, W.K.
+Suzanne supports clients from a range of sectors, including academia, health care, government, business, sustainability, social justice, and the arts.
+Her past and current clients include The Government of British Columbia, Taku River Tlingit Nation, Indigenous Leadership Initiative, Banff Centre for Arts and Creativity, Simon Fraser University, University of B.C., the Rennie Group, the PuSh International Performing Arts Festival, Yukon Energy Corporation, Vancouver Coastal Health, Change.org, the David Suzuki Foundation, Wilburforce Foundation, W.K.
 Kellog Foundation, Tides Foundation, Advancement Project and the Nature Conservancy.
-Suzanne’s work also focuses on civic and political engagement.
-Clients include the Town of Smithers; the City of Surrey, and the former the Washington, DC-based Center for Progressive Leadership.
+Suzanne’s work also focuses on civic engagement and governance.
+Clients include the Town of Smithers; the City of Surrey, Vision Vancouver, and the former Washington, DC-based Center for Progressive Leadership.

-Suzanne has provided ongoing strategic planning and facilitation support to Vision Vancouver, Canada’s largest municipal party, since it formed in 2005.
-Suzanne has an Honour’s Bachelor’s degree in Environmental Studies from the University of Waterloo, and a Master’s degree in Resource and Environmental Management from Simon Fraser University; both focused on Indigenous and community-led resource conservation.
-She has studied for several years with master Facilitator and leadership trainer Robert Gass (Social Transformation Project), and is an alumni with the Art of Transformational Consulting and Dr. Julie Diamond’s year-long intensive in Deep Democracy: Micro-skills of Leadership, Collaboration and Facilitating Collective Change.
-She has also studied with Diane Hamilton (10 Directions – Integral Facilitation).
-Suzanne is certified to lead the Interpersonal Leadership Styles survey, and the Diamond Power Index Leadership Assessment.
+Suzanne is a certified Integral Facilitator, and also certified to lead the Interpersonal Leadership Styles inventory, the Intercultural Development Inventory, and the Diamond Power Index Leadership Assessment, all tools aimed at helping leaders collaborate effectively across difference.
+Suzanne has an Honour’s Bachelor’s degree in Environmental Studies from the University of Waterloo, and a Master’s degree in Resource and Environmental Management from Simon Fraser University; both focused on Indigenous-led resource management.
+She has studied for several years with master Facilitator and leadership trainer Robert Gass (Social Transformation Project), and is an alumni with the Art of Transformational Consulting and Dr. Julie Diamond and Anima Leadership’s year-long intensive in Deep Democracy: Micro-skills of Leadership, Collaboration and Facilitating Collective Change.